Pleural Mesothelioma

 Source: Moffitt Cancer Center

-John Stahl was diagnosed with stage 4 pleural mesothelioma in 2019 but is still alive today thanks to chemotherapy treatments.
+One mesothelioma survivor, Art Putt, received a grim prognosis when he was diagnosed with pleural mesothelioma in 2018.
+Today, he’s living a full and happy life.
+Another survivor, John Stahl, was diagnosed with stage 4 pleural mesothelioma in 2019 but is still alive today thanks to chemotherapy treatments.

 Pleural Mesothelioma Treatment

-An experienced mesothelioma doctor may recommend a multimodal treatment approach, using a combination of several treatments to target different aspects of your cancer.
+An experienced pleural mesothelioma specialist may recommend a multimodal approach with a combination of several treatments to target different aspects of your cancer.
+Your specialist will recommend treatments based on your overall health, stage and type of cancer, and other factors.

 The two most common types of surgeries include:

 • Pleurectomy with decortication (P/D): A P/D leaves the lungs intact but removes the lung lining and tumors.
-Patients treated with this surgery live for 34 months on average.
 They usually have a lower risk of complications and shorter recovery times when compared to those treated with an EPP.

 Radiation

-Radiation therapy treats mesothelioma with intense beams of energy.
+Radiation therapy treats mesothelioma with intense beams of energy targeted directly at tumors to shrink them or slow their growth.
 It is often used to reduce the symptoms of late-stage pleural mesothelioma.
-It may also be used alongside chemotherapy or surgery to kill cancer cells and extend a patient’s life.
+It may also be used alongside chemotherapy or surgery to kill cancer cells and extend life expectancy.

 There are multiple treatment options that may be available to you, and it’s important to talk with your care team to determine the best choice.
 Our Free Checklist of 14 Questions to Ask Your Doctor can help guide your conversation and ensure you are fully informed going into treatment.